f5devcentral/f5-velos-training/docs/velos_monitoring_snmp.rst

 **reboot                         .1.3.6.1.4.1.12276.1.1.1.327681**

 This trap will indicate that the system has rebooted.
-Its possible this was a planned reboot initiated by the administrator.
+It's possible this was a planned reboot initiated by the administrator.
 Below is an example of a reboot trap.

 .. code-block:: bash